A strengthened monotonicity inequality of quantum relative entropy: A unifying approach via R\'{e}nyi relative entropy: Abstract

 \section{Abstract}

-In this paper, a stronger monotonicity inequality of quantum relative entropy is derived by employing a property of $\alpha$-R\'{e}nyi relative entropy.
-In view of this inequality, a unifying treatment towards improvement of some quantum entropy inequalities is developed.
-In particular, an emphasis is put on a lower bound of quantum conditional mutual information because this lower bound gives a Pinsker-like lower bound for strong subadditivity inequality of von Neumann entropy.\\~\\ \textbf{Keywords:} Relative entropy; Quantum channel; Strong subadditivity; R\'{e}nyi relative entropy
+We derive a strengthened monotonicity inequality for quantum relative entropy by employing properties of $\alpha$-R\'{e}nyi relative entropy.
+We develop a unifying treatment towards the improvement of some quantum entropy inequalities.
+In particular, an emphasis is put on a lower bound of quantum conditional mutual information (QCMI) as it gives a Pinsker-like lower bound for the QCMI.
+We also give some improved entropy inequalities based on R\'{e}nyi relative entropy.
+The inequalities obtained, thus, extends some well-known ones.
+We also obtain a condition under which a tripartite operator becomes a Markov state.
+As a by-product we provide some trace inequalities of operators, which are of independent interest.\\~\\ \textbf{Mathematics Subject Classification.} 47A63, 15A90, 46N50, 46L30, 81Q10. \\ \textbf{Keywords.} relative entropy, quantum channel, strong subadditivity, R\'{e}nyi relative entropy.

 \mbox{}\hrule\mbox\\